nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The inputted student's name already exists in EduManage.
-    * 1a1 EduManage shows an error message indicating that the student already exists in EduManage.
+    * 1a1.
+EduManage shows an error message indicating that the student already exists in EduManage.

       Use case resumes at step 1.

 * 1b.
 The inputted student's information is missing fields that are not optional.
-  * 1b1 EduManage shows an error message and displays correct command format.
+  * 1b1.
+EduManage shows an error message and informs the user of the correct command format.

     Use case resumes at step 1.